ZedWalter/DataStructuresFinal/Stacks/stacks.md

 ### Big O Efficiency & Limitations

 Stacks although limited in their capacity stacks are very efficient at what they do.
-Since pushing and popping are only operations you can do to the end of the list, all the operations listed above have a O(1) efficiency.
+Since pushing and popping are only the operations you can do to the end of the list, all the operations listed above have a O(1) efficiency.

 Lets take our gun magazine example from above.
 What would happen to the first bullet if we loaded and unloaded a 10-round magazine? a 100-round magazine?
 A 500-round magazine?
 If we look at each bullet as if it's a data point, you would see that the more items we put on the stack the more that first data point has to sit around.
 That's one of the weaknesses of a stack data structure.
 A "Last in, First out" data structure could have that first data point sitting around for a long time depending on how much you are adding to the stack.